420 with CNW — New Congressional Bill Plans to Raise THC Limit for Hemp

 CNW420 is part of the InvestorBrandNetwork.

 CannabisNewsBreaks – Flora Growth Corp.
-(NASDAQ: FLGC) Seeks Approval to Study Patent-Pending Cannabinoid-Based Product to Treat COVID-19
+(NASDAQ: FLGC) to Host CBD and the Global Market Webinar

 About Flora Growth Corp.

-Flora is building a connected, design-led collective of plant-based wellness and lifestyle brands that delivers the most compelling customer experiences in the world, one community at a time.
+Flora is building a connected, design-led collective of plant-based wellness and lifestyle brands delivering the most compelling customer experiences in the world, one community at a time.
 As the operator of one of the largest outdoor cannabis cultivation facilities, Flora leverages natural, cost-effective cultivation practices to supply cannabis derivatives to its diverse business divisions of cosmetics, hemp textiles, and food and beverage.
-For more information about the company, please visit www.FloraGrowth.ca.
+Visit www.FloraGrowth.ca or follow @floragrowthcorp on social for more information.

 NOTE TO INVESTORS: The latest news and updates relating to FLGC are available in the company’s newsroom at https://cnw.fm/FLGC